robosense2025/track2/README.md

 The pretrained models can be found in [this link](https://drive.google.com/drive/folders/1Bx1L9U345P_9pUfADk3Tnj7uK01EpxZY?usp=sharing).
 Download it to `pretrained_model/` under the root directory.

-You can evaluate it on the Social-HM3D or Social-MP3D datasets using the following template:
+You can evaluate it on the Social-HM3D datasets using the following template:

 ```
 python -u -m habitat-baselines.habitat_baselines.run \